civican/legisinfo/42-1/bills/C-29/bill_text.md

     the liabilities of the person held by the trust have a total fair market value that is no more than 10% of the fair market value of all of the liabilities of the person. (**fiducie de placement déterminée**)

-    **majority-interest beneficiary** has the same meaning as in subsection 251.1(3) **read without reference to the expression ", if any," in the definition **majority-interest beneficiary** in that subsection**. (**bénéficiaires détenant une participation majoritaire**)
+    **majority-interest beneficiary** has the same meaning as in subsection 251.1(3) read without reference to the expression ", if any," in the definition **majority-interest beneficiary** in that subsection. (**bénéficiaires détenant une participation majoritaire**)

   **(3)** Paragraph 251.2(3)(f) of the Act is replaced by the following:

-    the acquisition **or disposition** of equity of the particular trust **at any time** if
+    the acquisition or disposition of equity of the particular trust at any time if

-    the particular trust is an investment fund immediately **before that time**, and
+    the particular trust is an investment fund immediately before that time, and

-    the acquisition **or disposition, as the case may be**, is not part of a series of transactions or events that includes the particular trust ceasing to be an investment fund.
+    the acquisition or disposition, as the case may be, is not part of a series of transactions or events that includes the particular trust ceasing to be an investment fund.

   **(4)** Subsection 251.2(5) of the Act is amended by striking out "and" at the end of paragraph (a), by adding "and'' at the end of paragraph (b) and by adding the following after paragraph (b):